Sophack/familyThyme/README.md

 [![NPM Download Stats](https://nodei.co/npm/package.png?downloads=true)](https://www.npmjs.com/package)

 ## Description
 Do you have family recipes that have been passed on from older generations?
 Are the recipes nowhere to be found, illegible or destroyed?
-Family Thyme makes sure that doesn't happen by
+Family Thyme makes sure that doesn't happen by providing the user a platform to use and store their precious family heirlooms.

 ## Table of Contents